khinsen/leibniz-pharo/README.md

 ### Install a font with all the math symbols

 Leibniz makes generous use of Unicode glyphs that are not contained in the default fonts used by GToolkit.
 The best free fonts I have found is [JuliaMono](https://juliamono.netlify.app/), another option (which I haven't used for a while) is [Arial Unicode MS](https://docs.microsoft.com/en-us/typography/font-list/arial-unicode-ms).
 Leibniz will automatically select one of them, if available.
+Otherwise it will use the default code font of Glamorous Toolkit.
+It lacks many of the maths symbols that Leibniz uses.
+Some of them will be substituted from other fonts if possible, making the text readable but often ugly.
+Others will be replaced by a default glyph, making the code unreadable.

 ### Install [Glamorous Toolkit](https://gtoolkit.com/)